Wrongian/dsa-refresher/docs/algorithms.md

 O((n^2) * (e * Γ(n + 1, 1) -n!)) (better approximation by counting number of nodes in dfs tree)

+Space Complexity:

+O(n) from function call stack size equal to max recursive depth which is the number of elements to permute over

 Problems:

 https://leetcode.com/problems/permutations/

 ### Subsets

 ## Searching